 And again, Powtoon offer lots of customization options, including the ability to choose different tracks for each slide, or to start playing at a certain point in the song.

 At Biteable, we’re all about providing amazing footage and animation, so we’ve focused our efforts there.
-Our Shutterstock library doesn’t include photos, but many of our scenes can be customized with your own images or free images from somewhere like unsplash.com.
+Our massive video library doesn’t include photos, but many of our scenes can be customized with your own images or free images from somewhere like unsplash.com.

 From your logo to product photos or a photo slideshow, it’s as simple as choosing a scene or template that can be customized with images and uploading your own.